March Comes In Like A Lion - Admission Decisions

 Tackle the following steps:

 1. Review all college costs.
 With admitted notifications, you should now have a clearer idea of the cost to attend (tuition, room & board, books & supplies, transportation, and miscellaneous student fees and costs).
-As you look closer at costs, be sure to include any potential merit, need, or other financial aid to help determine the financial "fit."
-Remember to calculate for four and six years – especially if comparing public universities to private schools.
+As you look more closely at costs, be sure to include any potential merit aid, need-based aid, or other financial aid to help determine the financial "fit."
+Remember to calculate for four and six years – especially when comparing public universities to private schools.

 2. Attend Admitted Student Days virtually, on campus, or at a locally hosted event.
 Check on Instagram feeds for Admissions and student-led posts to get the "inside view."